 Water temperature during the summer months at times exceeds the recommended value of 15 degrees Celsius in the City distribution system.
-While higher temperatures are not aesthetically pleasing and may influence bacterial regrowth, City Water Utility Operations cannot influence water temperature to a large degree.
+While higher temperatures are not aesthetically pleasing and may influence bacterial regrowth our chlorine levels stayed within guidelines and had no issues with coliforms or E coli, City Water Utility Operations cannot influence water temperature to a large degree.

-In 2022, water temperature exceeded the recommended value a total of 40 times out of 518 samples, or a total of 7.7% of the time.
-Higher water temperatures were observed in all of the sampling stations, and temperatures in excess ranged from 16°C to 20°C. This was an improved result when compared with 2021's 24.5% of measurements exceeding the recommended value.
-This correlates well with the reduced summer temperatures experienced in 2022 when compared with 2021.
+In 2023, water temperature exceeded the recommended value a total of 47 times out of 518 samples, or a total of 9% of the time.
+Higher water temperatures were observed in all of the sampling stations, and temperatures stayed below 17°C.